 4. Prenuptial Agreement

-We are not married now but plan to have one when we do.
+We are not married now but plan to have a prenup when we do tie the knot.

 5. Estate Planning